yeldiRium/uimadatabase/README.md

 docker-compose up
 ```
 This will compile and package the application, build and start up the docker
-containers and run the evaluation script at `/evaluation.sh`.
+containers and run the script at `/main.sh`.

+Configure said script to change the evaluation process.

 Input Files:
 ------------